The homology of the Temperley-Lieb algebras: Inductive resolutions

 \subsection{Proof of Theorems~\ref{theorem-invertible} and~\ref{theorem-shapiro}}

 We can now prove Claim~\ref{claim-invertible} (which implies Theorem~\ref{theorem-invertible}) and Theorem~\ref{theorem-shapiro}.
 The proofs of the two results will be almost identical except that the former uses the complex~$C(m)$ and the latter uses the complex~$D(m)$.
 Moreover, each result has a homological and cohomological part, referring to~$\Tor$ and~$\Ext$ respectively.
 In each case the two parts are proved similarly, by using either the homological or cohomological spectral sequence from Section~\ref{sec: double complex ss} above.
-We will therefore only prove the homological part of Claim~\ref{claim-invertible}, leaving the details of the other parts to the reader.
+We will therefore only prove the homological part of Claim~\ref{claim-invertible}, i.e.~we will prove that $\Tor^{\tl_n}_\ast(\t,\tl_n\otimes_{\tl_m}\t)$ vanishes in positive degrees, leaving the details of the other parts to the reader.